Orinwebsolutions/react-api-sample/README.md

     |--User

 01) Stateless functions component in user component
-02) Lifted local states on Users to User
+02) Lifted local-states on User to Apps which syn on navibar total
 03) Array mapping
 04) Fetching API